kitan-akamai/akamai-university-demo-multicloud-with-rancher/README.md

    <img src="docs/images/rancher-6.png" alt="Rancher New Service Available" style="width:auto;height:auto">

-7. The next step in the cloud migration journey involves migrating the database using tools like Velero, and considering multiple available database migration strategies.
+7. The next step in the cloud migration journey involves migrating the database using tools like Velero, with multiple available database migration strategies.

 ## Disclaimer
 The deployment provided in this repository is minimal and intended for demonstration purposes only.